dirkriehle/wahlzeit/README.txt

-Wahlzeit - An Open Source Package for Rating Sites
+Wahlzeit - An Open Source Package to create Photo Rating Sites